dgroomes/my-software/javascript/README.md

 General clean-ups, TODOs and things I wish to implement for this project

+* [ ] Bring back the markdown linter code/config I had and make a JS launcher.
+This means extending my Go-based launcher.
 * [x] DONE Scaffold.
 * [ ] Create "json-validator" program (its own distributable?) that communicates via clients on Unix domain socket.
 * [ ] Consider splitting into independent subprojects. npm workspaces aren't quite there and I want to isolate the